rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Creating_a_Release_Dashboard.md

     ```

 1. Review the output listed on the **Body** tab in the lower right section of the app window and verify that it includes the listing of the releases you created in the previous exercise of this lab.
-1. Switch to the web browser window displaying the content of Microsoft Docs and navigate to [the **Deployments - List** Microsoft Docs page](https://docs.microsoft.com/en-us/rest/api/azure/devops/release/deployments/list?view=azure-devops-rest-6.0) and review its content.
+1. Switch to the web browser window displaying the content of Microsoft Docs and navigate to https://docs.microsoft.com/en-us/rest/api/azure/devops/release/deployments/list?view=azure-devops-rest-6.0 and review its content.
 1. In the Launchpad pane in the upper right section of the app window, ensure that **GET** appears in the dropdown list, in the **Enter request URL** textbox, type the following and click **Send** (replace the value of the `<organization_name>` with the name of your Azure DevOps organization) in order to list all deployments:

     ```url